jwliao1209/DiffMusic/README.md

-# DiffMusic: A Unified Diffusion-Based Framework for Music Inverse Problem
+# DiffMusic: A Zero-shot Diffusion-Based Framework for Music Inverse Problem

 This repository contains the implementation for final project of the CommE5070 Deep Learning for Music Analysis and Generation course, Fall 2024, at National Taiwan University.
 For a detailed report, please refer to this slides.